williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 2. Select **Authorization Server**.
 3. Collect all the information about **OAuth 2.0 Access Token**: custom `Scopes`, `Claims`, and `Groups claim`.
     * The `issuer` and `audience` will change, so you don't need to record them.
-    * If you have a Groups claim, you'll have to create a scope for it.
-Groups scope is not a reserved scope in the shared authorization server.
+    * If you have a Groups claim, collect the information for step 8.
 4. Select **Security > API**
 5. Select your authorization server name.
 6. Select **Scopes** and add any of the scopes you copied in step 2.
-If you had a groups claim in the private authorization server, you'll need to create a groups scope.
 7. Select **Claims** and add any of the claims you copied in step 2.
+8. If you use `groups` to get the claim for group information (see step 3), create it in the shared authorization server.

 >Hint: Instead of copying strings from the UI to a text document, you can take screenshots, or open two browsers, one accessing the old configuration (steps 1-4), and one showing the new configuration (steps 5-8).